jarain78/NiryoRobotRosHumble/README.md

 ## Usage

-Once the project is running, you can interact with the Niryo 2 arm through the `rviz2` interface.
+Once the project is running, you can interact with the Niryo 2 or Ned3 arm through the `rviz2` interface.
 You can perform the following actions:

 - **Control the arm's movement**: Use ROS 2 plugins to send motion commands.
 - **Visualize the arm's state**: Monitor the position, orientation, and joint states of the arm in real time.